shinyikang/IntroToIM/April30/README.md

 **[Link To Video](https://youtu.be/1ViR6w8pGng)**

 ### Description
-For this assignment, I pointilizzed a photo of a tree and made it dynamic.
+For this assignment, I pointilized a photo of a tree and made it dynamic.
 More specifically, the differently-colored dots/squares are placed randomly at first, but when the user presses any key or clicks on the screen, the dots/squares move to their supposed-to-be positions, properly pointillizing and thus resembling the image being used.
 I learned how to pointillize an image using processing mainly through the website tutorial (link below).